gost-dom/browser/README_FEATURE_LIST.md

 ## Content loading

-Cookies _should_ be supported, but is untested (there is no API to access the cookie jar)

-The browser errors if the server does not respond with a 200 (window loading, not XHR requests).
-Redirects are not followed.
+- Opening a window returns an error if the server response with a non-200 status code.
+- Redirects are not followed.

+Note: The result can still be used when there is a bad HTTP status code.
+But there is no differentiation between a network error, and an HTTP status error.

 ## DOM in general